RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 5. Once you have found the right user click the connect button located at the end of the row.

-6. After you have clicked connect you will then see a 4 digit number appear on your screen.
+6. After you have clicked connect, you will see a 4 digit number appear on your screen.
 Please make a note of this number.

 .. image:: /images/connect2.png